hackclub/jams/jams/batches/3d-armory/part-1/en-US.md

 ---
 part: part-1
-title: 'Preparing Your Forge and Forging the Blade'
+title: '(Part 1) Preparing Your Forge and Forging the Blade'
 batch: 3DArmory
 description: >
-  In this Jam, you will be learning what CAD is, the functions of TinkerCAD, and learning how to make the blade of a medieval sword.
+  In this Jam, you'll be learning what CAD is, the functions of TinkerCAD, and learning how to make the blade of a medieval sword.
 You will have fun customizing your blade while learning both how to use TinkerCAD AND how to think like a 3D Modeler!
 contributor: 'thesuperRL'
 thumbnail: 'https://media.discordapp.net/attachments/893657462790557716/1132503866030706780/Screenshot_2023-07-17_at_3.04.58_PM.png?width=1576&height=1064'
 timeEstimate: '40 Min'
 difficulty: 'Beginner'
-keywords: 'Sword, CAD, 3D Design'
+keywords: 'Sword, CAD, 3D Design, Model, TinkerCAD, 3D Printing, Blade'
 language: 'N/A'
-presentation: ""
+presentation: "" # TODO
-presentationPlay: ""
+presentationPlay: "" # TODO
-presentationPDF: ""
+presentationPDF: "" # TODO
-notes: ""
+notes: "" # TODO
-poster: ""
+poster: "" # TODO
-video: ""
+video: "" # TODO
 ---

+20-40 minutes, beginner difficulty

 ![Fire](https://media.discordapp.net/attachments/893657462790557716/1132503866030706780/Screenshot_2023-07-17_at_3.04.58_PM.png?width=1576&height=1064)